MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 ```

 Please the see the [NUnit console documentation](http://www.nunit.org/index.php?p=consoleCommandLine&r=2.6.4) for more information on how to use *category expressions* to include or exclude tests according to category combinations.

+Neither `--include-cateogry` nor `--exclude-category` works with `--fixture-chunk` as the whole test suite will be ran and the the categories will be ignored.

 > [!NOTE]
 > ️ When running tests locally, `IApp` must be configured with the path to the application and the application bundle.